-To help reverse that trend, the Colorado Fourteener Initiative is putting together an educational video series about the more challenging fourteeners, which will run on YouTube.
+The Colorado Fourteener Initiative is putting together an educational video series about the more challenging fourteeners, which will run on YouTube.
 Mountain Rescue Aspen will host a series of workshops on the Front Range this year about how to climb fourteeners more safely as well as field sessions for people who want to learn the basics of climbing through steeper, exposed mountain terrain.

 Internet guidebooks like 14ers.com could play an important role, too.
 The site now has an open forum called “Climbing accidents: info and analysis,” where people can post information related to fourteener accidents.
 In early September, someone began a thread titled, “Capitol’s Death Route,” with a picture of a pseudo trail leading down from the standard route into the so-called “death gully” where mountain rescue volunteers believe one of the tragedies on Capitol occurred last summer.

 “Gives me chills looking at that,” one person commented.
 “It looks so inviting. ...”

 After the accident, Doro went to his parents’ home in Littleton, Colorado.
 He spent a week there before returning to work, unable to think about much at all.
 But later, he would replay the accident in his mind and wonder how things might have gone differently.
 Maybe if they had been roped together, or had taken a different route, or were wearing helmets. ...
 But they still would have encountered loose rock and the same exposure.
 Sometimes, the margins for error are so small.